Perception and Reality

 Semantics aside, the sad truth is perceived reality is a powerful thing, and those who deny that are going to have problems.
 Learning to see other’s false reality as valid in their mind is critical.

-Shortly after my bride and I married, I said to her, “Do you know I love you?”
-I asked this as a cute little way of saying I loved her, it was not interned as an honest question.
+Shortly after Lori and I married, I said to her, “Do you know I love you?”
+I asked this as a cute little way of saying I loved her, it was not interned as a question.
 Therefore, her answer of “No, I don’t” was a major shock to me!
 I could have gotten defensive, and tried to convince her that I did love her.
 However, I realised that her not being sure I loved her was more about her, and her past, than about me.
 I was certainly hurt, but arguing her skewed reality was not going to help either of us.
 Rather than argue, I decided to work at showing my love, while praying for and urging her to pursue healing from the past wounds that were colouring her perception.

 By the way, it took more than a year, but Lori was eventually convinced that I did, and do, love her.